History of Ben Gurion Airport in Timeline

 January 2017: Furthest Nonstop Flight

-On January 2, 2017, the furthest nonstop flight departed from Ben Gurion Airport, a private Airbus A340-500 owned by Sheldon Adelson flying to Honolulu over the Arctic Ocean, projected to last 17 hours and 40 minutes.
+On January 2, 2017, the furthest nonstop flight to depart the airport was a private Airbus A340-500 owned by Sheldon Adelson, flying to Honolulu over the Arctic Ocean, a journey projected to last 17 hours and 40 minutes.

-Beginning on June 19, 2017, following renovations, Terminal 1 passengers began being bussed directly to their flights from Terminal 1.
-Renovations included adding duty-free shops, restaurants and cafes.
-The terminal was also equipped with advanced checked-baggage handling and screening systems.
+Beginning on June 19, 2017, following several months of renovations, Terminal 1 passengers began being bussed directly to their flights from Terminal 1, although incoming passengers continue to be handled in Terminal 3.
+Renovations included adding duty-free shops, restaurants, and cafes, and equipping the terminal with advanced checked-baggage handling and screening systems.

-In December 2017, the IAA announced a long-term expansion plan for Ben Gurion Airport estimated to cost approximately NIS 9 billion, including expansions of Terminal 1 and Terminal 3, a new domestic flights terminal, and additional facilities.
+In December 2017, the IAA announced a long-term expansion plan for Ben Gurion Airport, estimated to cost approximately NIS 9 billion.
+The plans included further expansion of Terminal 1, a new dedicated domestic flights terminal, a major expansion of Terminal 3's landside terminal, construction of Concourse A, and relocation of air cargo facilities.

 In late 2017, the tender for the hotel was published by the IAA.

-In the summer of 2017, Terminal 1 at Ben Gurion Airport began using the same baggage screening procedure as Terminal 3, where screening is performed after baggage check-in.
+In the summer of 2017, Terminal 1 began using the same baggage screening procedure as Terminal 3, where baggage screening is performed after the baggage is checked-in by airline representatives.

 In August 2018, the IAA published a tender for the construction and operation of a new terminal dedicated to handling private and executive aircraft traffic.